Oxford, Worcester and Wolverhampton Railway: Background

-OW&WR proposed
+Proposal

 Against this background, there was considerable interest in a railway crossing the Black Country to Wolverhampton, its largest town.
 A line from Oxford could be made, running through Worcester, Kidderminster and Stourbridge to Wolverhampton, and this would connect into a great many locations of industry.
 The proposed line fell naturally into the Great Western Railway's area of dominance, and Brunel was commissioned to undertake a survey for a broad gauge line.

 A prospectus was issued on 22 May 1844; the capital of the company was to be £1,500,000, and negotiations were in hand to lease the line on completion to the Great Western Railway.
 In fact this was provisionally agreed in September; the lease term was to be 999 years; the GWR would pay a rent of 3.5% on the capital plus 50% of the profits.

-The necessary Bill incorporating the company went to the 1845 session of Parliament, and received the Royal Assent on 4 August 1845.
+The necessary bill incorporating the company went to the 1845 session of Parliament, and received royal assent as the Oxford, Worcester and Wolverhampton Railway Act 1845 (8 & 9 Vict. c. clxxxiv) on 4 August 1845.

 Gauge

-The OW&WR Act required the track gauge to be the same as on the GWR: the broad gauge, but with qualifications.
+The Oxford, Worcester and Wolverhampton Railway Act 1845 required the track gauge to be the same as on the GWR: the broad gauge, but with qualifications.

 The line was to start from a junction off the mixed gauge Oxford and Rugby Railway immediately north of Oxford, at Wolvercot Junction.

 However, at the northern end it was to terminate by a junction on to the Grand Junction Railway at Bushbury Junction.
 The Grand Junction was a solidly narrow (standard) gauge railway, and any "junction" must have been a transhipment point.